light-and-ray/Minimalistic-Comfy-Wrapper-WebUI/Readme.md

 Don't hesitate to report any issues.
 Leave a star ⭐ on GitHub if you like this project

 ## Installation
+> [!NOTE]
+> It looks like the manager db is not fully updatad yet and sometimes it can not show availble versions, so in this case you need to use [the other installation methods](/docs/installation.md)

 The easiest way to use this webui - install it from ComfyUI manager:
 1. You should have [ComfyUI Manager](https://github.com/Comfy-Org/ComfyUI-Manager)